waterlink/explorative-tdd-talk/README.md

-## How to Eliminate Fear of Changing Legacy Code
+## Eliminate Fear of Changing Legacy Code

-- Confidently increase test coverage
+- Increase test coverage
-- Increase understanding of the code in predictable manner
+- Increase understanding of the code
-- Test and test-drive your tests
+- Test-drive your tests

 Note:
-Code examples will be in Ruby, but the technique described today is language- and paradigm- -agnostic.
-Feel free to interrupt me and ask questions at any point.
-Shall we get started?
+Today you will learn how to eliminate fear of changing legacy code.
+You will learn how to confidently and iteratively understand legacy code better and increase test coverage in the process.
+While code examples will be in Ruby, the technique is language-agnostic.
+Shall we get the ball rolling?